Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/AKS_blue_green_rotation.md

 storage-viewer-deployment-6d9b9495fd-sl7xz    1/1     Running   0          159d
 ```

-You will find the pod is deployed to the cluster.
+You will find that the pod is deployed to the cluster.

 ```
  kubectl port-forward pod/storage-viewer-deployment-6d9b9495fd-9pz9 8090:80